 To better understand student perceptions of these professional skills, we sought correlations between their scores, conjecturing that the professional skills should not correlate with one another because they represent different and distinct skills.
 We found positive correlations between each of these three professional skill areas for the sophomore class.
 The correlation between professional communication and project management skills was 0.55, p > 0.05.
-This is a moderate positive correlation, which means there is a tendency for teams who rated themselves as having many members with communication skills to also report having many members with project management skills, $R^2 = 0.31$ .
-The correlation between professional communication and interpersonal skills is 0.68, p < 0.05.
-This is a significant moderate positive correlation, which means there is a tendency for teams who rated themselves as having many members with communication skills to also report having many members with interpersonal skills, $R^2 = 0.46$ .
+This is a moderate positive correlation, which means there is a tendency for teams who rated themselves as having many members with communication skills to also report having many members with project management skills is 0.68, p < 0.05.
+This is a significant moderate positive correlation, which means there is a significant moderate positive correlation, which means there is a significant moderate positive correlation, which means there is a baving many members with communication skills to also report having many members with communication skills to also report having many members with communication skills to also report having many members with communication skills to also report having many members with communication skills to also report having many members with communication skills to also report having many members with interpersonal skills, $R^2 = 0.46$.
 The correlation between project management and interpersonal skills is 0.54, p > 0.05.
-This is a moderate positive correlation, which means there is a tendency for who rated themselves as having many members with project management skills to also report having many members with interpersonal skills, $R^2 = 0.29$ .
+This is a moderate positive correlation, which means there is a tendency for who rated themselves as having many members with project management and interpersonal skills is 0.54, p > 0.05.
+This is a moderate positive correlation, which means there is a tendency for who rated themselves as having many members with project management skills to also report having many members with interpersonal skills, $R^2 = 0.29$.

 In contrast, we found no significant correlations between each of these professional skill areas for the senior class.
 The correlation between professional communication and project management skills was 0.08, p > 0.05.
-This means there was essentially no relationship between having many members with communication skills and having many members with project management skills, $R^2 = 0.01$ .
+This means there was essentially no relationship between having many members with communication skills and having many members with project management skills, $R^2 = 0.01$.
 The correlation between professional communication and interpersonal skills was -0.45, p > .05.
-This is a moderate negative correlation, which means there is a tendency for teams who rated themselves as having many members with communication skills to also report having few members with interpersonal skills, $R^2 = 0.20$ .
+This is a moderate negative correlation, which means there is a tendency for teams who rated themselves as having many members with communication skills to also report having few members with interpersonal skills, $R^2 = 0.20$.
 The correlation between project management and interpersonal skills is 0.19, p > 0.05.
-This means there was essentially no relationship between having many members with project management skills and having many members with interpersonal skills, $R^2 = 0.04$ .
+This means there was essentially no relationship between having many members with project management skills and having many members with interpersonal skills, $R^2 = 0.20$.